awslabs/aws-crt-s3-benchmarks/runners/s3-benchrunner-python/README.md

 ## Building locally

-To test against in-development of these libraries, install from source:
+To test against the bleeding edge, install these libraries from source.

 First, create a virtual environment, to isolate your dev versions from system defaults:
 ```sh